-How Critical is the Georgia Composite Board Code of Ethics?
+Georgia Composite Board Code of Ethics

 The Georgia Composite Board code of ethics is the primary source for making decisions about disciplinary action.
-NBCC and other ethics codes can even conflict with Georgia Board's ethics for counselors, SW and MFT's.
+For Georgia licensees, it is the most important of all ethics codes.

-This code of ethics at chapter 135-7 are directly related to keeping your license.
+This code of ethics at Georgia rules chapter 135-7 are directly related to keeping your license.
 As a former board member who made formal judgements on over 200 state licensee complaints, I am happy to educate peers about this in any way possible,

 A helpful starting point is this Art of Reading GA Board Rules.